Eskom split to minimize risks to South Africa, Ramaphosa says

 The former union leader is under pressure to revive an economy that stagnated under his predecessor, scandal-plagued Jacob Zuma, and the Eskom crisis will test his negotiating skills with his ex-colleagues.

 Eskom cut 2,000 megawatts (MW) of electricity from the grid from 0600 GMT on Thursday, likely until 2000 GMT.
-On Monday the firm slashed 4,000 megawatts from the grid in its largest cut since the 2014/15 financial year.
+That is an improvement from Monday, when it slashed 4,000 MW from the grid in its largest cut since 2014/15 because of unplanned breakdowns of some generating units, maintenance and diesel shortages.

+A senior Eskom official, Andrew Etzinger, said on Thursday that Eskom’s plant performance and diesel supplies had improved substantially and that its coal stockpiles were approaching their highest in around six months.

-Locally referred to as “load-shedding”, the power cuts are an emergency measure to prevent the power system from a total collapse, Eskom says.
-Around a third of Eskom’s 45,000 MW capacity is offline.
+That bodes well for next week, by which time Eskom hopes to have ended the power cuts, which are an emergency measure to prevent the electricity system from a total collapse.

+Around a third of Eskom’s 45,000 MW capacity is still offline.

 The outages, the worst in several years, have spooked investors days before a budget speech by the finance minister and have prompted a sharp slide in the rand and government bonds.

-For ordinary South Africans the cuts mean some mothers are struggling to cook for their children and traffic gridlock in major cities as traffic lights stop working.
+The cuts have left ordinary South Africans struggling to feed their families and caused traffic gridlock in major cities as traffic lights stop working.

 “If the power goes off for more than six hours and we have to run the generators for that long it’s going to be very expensive.
 We’re not going to be able to afford the diesel,” said Arno Steenkamp, a manager at a Johannesburg restaurant.